brilsergei/docker-for-work/README.md

-Base docker configuration for tour and train site to install theme on local environment.
+Base docker configuration for tour and train site to install them on local environment.